redis/redis-doc/docs/manual/keyspace-notifications.md

 ### Configuration

-By default keyspace event notifications are disabled because while not very sensible the feature uses some CPU power.
+By default, keyspace event notifications are disabled because, while not very perceptible, the feature uses some CPU power.
 Notifications are enabled using the `notify-keyspace-events` of redis.conf or via the **CONFIG SET**.

 Setting the parameter to the empty string disables notifications.